muzafferarikan/gNOMO2/README.md

-# gNOMO2: a comprehensive and modular pipeline for integrated multi-omics analysis of microbiomes
+# gNOMO2: a comprehensive and modular pipeline for integrated multi-omics analyses of microbiomes

 If you use this tool, please cite the preprint:
-Arikan M, Muth T. (2023) gNOMO2: a comprehensive and modular pipeline for integrated multi-omics analysis of microbiomes. bioRxiv. doi: Link
+Arikan M, Muth T. (2023) gNOMO2: a comprehensive and modular pipeline for integrated multi-omics analyses of microbiomes. bioRxiv. doi: Link

 # Table of contents
 - [Installation](#installation)